kabi8786/DatabaseManagement/README.md

 # DatabaseManagement
-Designing a database to specification
+Designing a database to specification and designing queries